How do I use the NHS Knowledge and Library Hub?

 I love the Get PDF button – can I access this outside of the Hub?

 Seamless linking to resources is a key feature of the Hub and we are keen to improve linking wherever you are trying to access articles.
 You can install LibKey Nomad on most browsers and, having selected your library, it will pop up to provide one click access to articles in PubMed, Google Scholar and Wikipedia (amongst others).

 What if I move jobs within the NHS?

-As long as you remember to update your NHS OpenAthens account when you move organisation, wherever you go the Knowledge and Library Hub will look pretty much identical, but give you access to everything your new organisation has purchased for its staff and learners.
+If you move organisation you can take your existing NHS OpenAthens account with you.
+Login at the OpenAthens Hub and select “Change organisation”.
+Wherever you go the Knowledge and Library Hub will look very similar, but give you access to everything your new organisation has purchased for its staff and learners.

 I need an in-depth, specialist search where can I get help if I don’t have the skills?

 Some staff and learners need complex searches for research, patient care or systematic review.
-Find your local knowledge and library servicefor help with this.
+We have provided information to help get you started with advanced searching.
+For the full range of local support options find your local knowledge and library service who will be happy to help.

 We have set up an NHS Knowledge and Library Hub service desk to help you if needed